TStrong85/599G1-Project/index.md

 In this project, I went through the process of learning and applying Unity's ML Agents package in order to train a model capable of driving a car on tracks that it has not seen before.
-After completing a tutorial to get started, I expanded on it by implementing a reward for failing close to the next checkpoint along the track, a penalty for touching the wall of the track, and a track generator in order to procduce a variety of track configurations by sampling from a tileset randomly.
+After completing a tutorial to get started, I expanded on it by implementing a reward for failing close to the next checkpoint along the track, a penalty for touching the wall of the track, and a track generator in order to produce a variety of track configurations by sampling from a tileset randomly.
 After this, I trained lots of models in order to experiment with various parameters relating to rewards and environment so that I could observe changes in the training process and draw comparisons.

 #### Video Presentation Link: https://youtu.be/IEEw3OSF4iA

 ## Problem Statement
-I wanted to like to use Unity's ML Agents package in order to train a model that was capable of navigating a randomly generated road effectively.
+I wanted to use Unity's ML Agents package in order to train a model that was capable of navigating a randomly generated road effectively.
 In the process of training this agent, I wanted to experiment with how various changes to the training environment and rewards/penalties affect the trained model.
 Particularly, I had two main goals:
 - Try varying the tracks the agent trained on in order to compare how it affected train time and agent behaviors
 - Try varying hyperparameters and other aspects of how the agent’s model learned in order to draw comparisons.
-This could include changes to the structure as well as changes  rewards and penalties.
+This could include changes to the structure as well as changes to rewards and penalties.

 ## Related work
-Since I was unfamiliar with the ML Agents framework, I ended up going over lots of different walkthough tutorials showing how to use it.
+Since I was unfamiliar with the ML Agents framework, I ended up going over lots of different walkthrough tutorials showing how to use it.

 links to some of the videos that I referenced while working on the project:
 - [ML-Agents 1.0+ Creating a Mario Kart like AI](https://youtu.be/n5rY9ffqryU)